Latest News

-Hazlemere Memorial Hall 2021-22 annual accounts have been published and registered with the charity commissioners.
-If you would like a copy, please email the Trustees at trustees@hazlemerehall.org.
+The most recent Hazlemere Memorial Hall CIO annual accounts (2022/23) have been published and registered with the charity commissioners.
+If you would like a copy of these accounts or any previous financial years, please email the Trustees at trustees@hazlemerehall.org.

 Hazlemere Hall administers fund for self-isolating residents.